-That choice is a precautionary measure intended to ensure the sustainability of pensions.
-It is not blatantly wrong or unreasonable to use French mortality tables, since a significant number of staff members are nationals of France or another country offering the same standard of living, and will live there after their service.
-As for nationals of other countries where life expectancy is lower and who will return there on reaching retirement age, they still have a higher life expectancy than their compatriots because, first, they are not among the economically disadvantaged citizens of those countries and, second, for a more or less extensive period of their life, they have worked in France and enjoyed the same living conditions and healthcare as French nationals.
+nationals of France or another country offering the same standard of living and they live there after their service.
+As for nationals of other countries where life expectancy is lower and who return at retirement age, they still have a higher life expectancy than their compatriots because, first, they are not among the economically disadvantaged citizens of those countries and, second, for a longer or shorter part of their life, they have worked in France and enjoyed the same living conditions and healthcare as French nationals.